Simonrouve/IWGUI-Integrative_Whisper_Transcriber/README.md

 # Project Title

+The main file uses Chinese.The language system is still being considered.Thank you.

 This is a recognition component integrated with the fasterWhisper-base model, which is simple and fast but has low initialization efficiency (Python packaged)\
 under construction\
 we are considering expanding its functionalities\